Mammals

 Macaca fuscata

-fuscata (Honshu & Kyushu)
+on Honshu & Kyushu)

-Macaca fuscata yakui (Ryukyu islands)
+Macaca fuscata yakui (subspecies

 EVEN-TOED UNGULATES (Order Artiodactyla)

-(This order worldwide is diverse, including: pigs, hippopotamuses, camels,
+This order worldwide is diverse, including: pigs, hippopotamuses, camels,

-deer, antelope, and cattle.)
+deer, antelope, and cattle.

-PIGS (Family Suidae) (17 species in the Old World)
+(17 species in the Old World)

 -

-Eurasian Wild Boar (Inoshishi) (*) ______ KY,OK
+Eurasian Wild Boar (Inoshishi) (*) ______

 Sus scrofa leucomystax (*) (Honshu &